Chart Color Schemes

 Maitland has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for Maitland, NSW, and new addresses validated by AreaSearch, the suburb's estimated population is around 2,286 as of November 2025.
-This reflects an increase of 314 people (15.9%) since the 2021 Census, which reported a population of 1,972 people.
-The change is inferred from the resident population of 2,157 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 46 validated new addresses since the Census date.
-This level of population equates to a density ratio of 417 persons per square kilometer, providing significant space per person and potential room for further development.
-Maitland's 15.9% growth since the 2021 census exceeded the non-metro area (5.1%) and the state, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 79.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+The population of the Maitland (NSW) statistical area (Lv2) is estimated to be around 2,420 as of November 2025.
+This figure reflects an increase of 448 people since the 2021 Census, which reported a population of 1,972.
+The change is inferred from AreaSearch's estimation of the resident population at 2,214 following examination of the latest ERP data release by the ABS in June 2024 and an additional 46 validated new addresses since the Census date.
+This level of population equates to a density ratio of 442 persons per square kilometer.
+The Maitland (NSW) (SA2) has seen significant growth, with a 22.7% increase since the 2021 census, exceeding both the non-metro area's 5.7% and state growth rates.
+Interstate migration contributed approximately 79.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over the period, placing Maitland among the top 10 percent of non-metropolitan areas nationally.
-The area is expected to expand by 1,724 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 68.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
+Considering projected demographic shifts, the Maitland (NSW) (SA2) is predicted to experience exceptional growth, placing it in the top 10 percent of non-metropolitan areas nationally.
+It is expected to expand by 1,730 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 59.6% in total over the 17 years.

 Frequently Asked Questions - Population